Go to

 They found that connecting buying behavior to specific marketing elements, like window displays, made sales forecasting more predictable.

-If a lot of people are lingering by a new clothing line but not buying, it might suggest they’re interested but need a nudge, maybe a sale or better positioning.
+If a lot of people are lingering by a new clothing line but not buying, it might suggest they’re interested but need a nudge, maybe a sale, or better positioning.

 This kind of data helps businesses tweak their strategies to match customer behavior.